joraavetisyan/Snaps/README.md

 #### Hiding bottom navigation bar on bottom sheet dialog shown

-- Use ModalBottomSheetTargetStateListener in the screen, BottomDialogBarVisibilityHandler in the view model
+- Use [ModalBottomSheetTargetStateListener] in the screen, [BottomDialogBarVisibilityHandler] in the view model

+#### Error handling // todo

+- Custom errors [AppError.Custom] are not shown automatically

 #### Strings naming